deadbok/py-puml-tools/py2puml/README.md

 ![py2puml.py classes](examples/py2puml-custom.png)

-Of course the diagram can be enriched, with class associations for example, by editing the generated .puml file, or maybe with an epilog in custom config.
+Of course the generated PlantUML script can be edited to fine-tune your diagram, but a lot of customization can be done by specifying prolog and epilog in a configuration file.

 Here is an example with multiple source files, multiple inheritance, and [project-specific configuration](examples/cal_clock3/py2puml.ini):